35 Cheap Travel Tips for Traveling on a Budget

 These are some tried and true additional savings ideas to get your within your travel budget.
 While they didn’t quite fit into any of the categories above, they’re still absolutely worth mentioning!

-If you’re wondering how to travel cheap in Europe, try off peak times.
-Off peak times, or shoulder periods, can be a great time to travel for dirt cheap.
+If you’re wondering how to travel cheap in Europe, try avoiding high season.
+Off peak times, or shoulder periods, can be the best time to travel for dirt cheap.

 For example, we went to Ireland at the end of February.
 Their high tourist season is April, May (spring flowers), July, August, and October.
 However, the weather was great (a little rainy) but warm enough that we didn’t freeze.
 We were able to get around easier and avoid the crowds for a lot of the attractions.